Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

 3: Editing config.php
 ---------------------
+Method 1 (easiest):

+Go to http://rubencoolen.be/dayzadminpanel/configcreator.php and insert all the necessary data.

+Method 2:

 Now you should download this git and extract it to a local folder.
 Open the config.php file with a text editor of your choice.
 I recommend Notepad++.
 Here's what you need to edit: (You can find this information in the dayz.st control panel)